zopefoundation/fanstatic/doc/intro.rst

   resources can be generated automatically, or can automatically served when available.

+* **Run compilers and minifiers**: Fanstatic knows how to run compilers like CoffeeScript, SASS or LESS, as well as minifiers like uglifyjs or cssmin on your resources.
+Just write your code in the language you prefer and let Fanstatic take care of the rest.

 * **Optimize load times**: Fanstatic knows about tricks to optimize the load time of your Javascript, for instance by including ``script`` tags at the bottom of your web page instead of in the